 Polycarbonate is typically two to three times more expensive than acrylic.

-Polycarbonate sheets have limited color selection while perspex sheet is available in a wide variety of colours.
+Polycarbonate sheets have limited colour selection while perspex sheet is available in a wide variety of colours.

 Therefore these two materials have different uses depending on their characteristics as listed above.